JujuAdams/painfully-learned-lessons/README.md

 1.00 rev 17.
 Older versions of GameMaker have patchy support for standard derivatives, and no current (GMS2023.6 and before) versions of GameMaker natively support vertex texture fetching outside of HTML5.

 &nbsp;

+### Nothing is drawing and I see "Draw failed due to invalid input layout" in the Output log.
+This happens when something you are drawing does not provide the attribute data that your shader needs.
+For example, if you apply a shader that expects texture coordinates, onto a draw_rectangle, it will fail.
+A common workaround is to have different versions for you shaders depending on what you're drawing (e.g. shd_basic, shd_textured, shd_textured_normals, etc)